-1. Agencies should ensure their electronic or other case management systems are collecting data necessary to accurately monitor and detect changes in case processing times at all levels of their adjudication systems (e.g., initial level, hearing level, appellate review level), identify the causes of changes in case processing times, and devise methods to promote or improve timeliness without adversely affecting decisional quality, procedural fairness, or other objectives.
-Agencies should identify the kinds of data or records that Congress, media representatives, researchers, or other stakeholders frequently request, to ensure that agency personnel responsible for responding to such requests can do so in an efficient manner.
+Agencies should ensure their electronic or other case management systems are collecting data necessary to accurately monitor and detect changes for accuracy in monitoring and detecting changes in case processing times at all levels of their adjudication systems (e.g., initial level, hearing level, appellate review level), identify the causes of changes in case processing times, and devise methods to promote or improve timeliness without adversely affecting decisional quality, procedural fairness, or other objectives.
+Agencies should identify the kinds of data or records that Congress, media representatives, researchers, or other stakeholders-interested persons frequently request, to ensure that agency personnel responsible for responding to such requests can do so in an efficient manner.
 Agencies should ensure that electronic or other case management systems track the following information: